Agencies That Regulate Asbestos

 The Beginning of Asbestos Legislation

-Asbestos warnings began to appear in the early 1970s when a massive influx of asbestos-related lawsuits started to overwhelm the United States court system.
+Asbestos warnings began to appear in the early 1970s when a decades-long conspiracy and cover-up was exposed which finally provided the general public knowledge of the dangers of asbestos.
+A large number of asbestos-related lawsuits began to be filed in the United States court system as injured workers and their families pursued justice.
 Exposure to the mineral can lead to diseases like mesothelioma, a type of cancer caused by ingesting or inhaling the product.

 The EPA started to regulate the mining, manufacturing, use, and disposal of the mineral in the 1970s under the Clean Air Act.
 The act classified asbestos as a hazardous air pollutant and regulated its use and disposal by banning spray-applied asbestos products, such as fireproofing and insulation.